lveith/parse4Dcode/README.md

 Get results from all Methods/Classes in HostStruct<br>
 Plus includes callees and callers of all project-methods.<br>
 Uses javascript in a "WA Run offscreen area" just for to can execute javascript commands.
-When you need results from hundretThousand method-codes it makes sense to use "WA Run offscreen area" and give this one temporary wa-session one big job to get all results back in one.
+When you need results from hundredThousand method-codes it makes sense to use "WA Run offscreen area" and give this one temporary wa-session one big job to get all results back in one.
 It is not important that for this bigResult you pay extra time less than one second for just to establish the whole session until ready.
-But when you need seperate calls for each method-src thousand times, it is not acceptable to start for each method one new session with "WA Run offscreen area".
+But when you need separate calls for each method-src thousand times, it is not acceptable to start for each method one new session with "WA Run offscreen area".
 This is the reason why two ways here are offered, `getParseResult4DCode` and `getParseResult4DCodeSumOff`.<br>
 *Is still until today generally not thread-safe designed.*